 - What are the adoption fees for this dog?

-- Will it be possible for my current dog to meet the adoptable dogs before adopting?
+- Will it be possible for my current dog to meet the adoptable dogs before adoption?

 - Do you have a foster-to-adopt program?

-- Has the dog had a general wellness exam by a veterinarian?
+- Has the dog had a general wellness exam by a vet?
 When?
-Did they find any health issues or concerns?

-- Do you provide any health guarantees or support in case of medical issues shortly after adoption?
+- Do you provide any health guarantees or support shortly after adoption?

 - Are they current on heartworm and flea/tick preventative?

-- Do they have any allergies?
-To food or environmental?
+- Do they have any food or environmental allergies?

 📖 READ Dog Food Transition: A Quick Guide for Healthy Switches